"Making your money work smarter for you."

 The question then becomes, what do you do with this idle cash?
 One of the most popular options today is FDIC-insured high-yield online savings accounts.

-Online banking is passive income at its best: once you make the initial deposit, you will be earning interest while you sleep, eat, and go about your daily routine.
+In this review, we will be comparing this new offering from Betterment and their Betterment Cash Reserve to Ally, a popular online savings account.
+Online banking is passive income at its best; once you make the initial deposit, you will be earning interest while you sleep, eat, and go about your daily routine.

 Let’s take a look at two online banking entities and see what’s offered and how they compare.

 With the goal of "changing the online banking landscape," Ally still supplies people with auto financing (they are one of the largest auto loan companies in the country) and home loans.
 They launched online banking to make the process faster and less complicated.

 How successful is the company?
 As of June 30, 2019, they had an impressive $180.4 billion in assets from consumer, commercial and corporate customers.

 Ally Bank has a full lineup of products including savings, money market, and checking accounts, as well as Certificates of Deposit (CDs) and Individual Retirement Accounts (IRAs).
 For many people, a CD is a great option for savings.
 CDs can grow guaranteed interest so there is no stress about how much money you'll have at the end of your term.
 However, most CDs lock you in for a set duration of time.
 If you withdraw your money early, you often pay an interest penalty of some kind.

 High-yield online savings accounts often give you the best of both worlds.
 That is, they offer easy access to your money as well as a decent return in terms of interest.

 This online bank also has securities brokerage and investment advisory services.
 The wealth management and brokerage platforms have both self-directed and managed investment offerings for people with any amount of money to invest.